Dead Girls 1989 Review

 A while back, I attended a horror festival type thing in London.
 Some of the ‘stars’ in attendance were Alan Birkinshaw, George Dugdale and Caroline Munro to name but a couple and I watched Killer’s Moon for the first time on a big screen.
-On the way back I got talking to two guys about the genre that we love.
-The thing that sticks in my mind most about our conversation is that they really slated Dead Girls.
-I have also noticed that not many websites give this one the thumbs up and there’s a fourteen-minute long review on Youtube by a guy (bit of a Muppet) who tears it to shreds.
-But this got me thinking about my rating.
+On the way back I got talking to two guys about horror in general and more specifically, the slasher genre that we know and love.
+The thing that sticks in my mind most about our conversation is that they really took issue with my liking of Dead Girls.
+I have also noticed that not many websites give this one the thumbs up and there’s a fourteen-minute review on YouTube by a guy (bit of a douchebag) who tears the film to shreds.
+But this got me thinking about my idea of a rating.
 Well let’s put it this way.
 What do you expect to gain from watching a slasher flick?
 A few bloody kills?
 A chance to guess who’s killing everyone?
 For me that’s what make these things so much damn fun in the first place and on both those counts Devine’s slasher delivers.
 It’s a bit over-long, it’s definitely not going to win awards for its dramatics, but it does exactly what you expect it to.
 Most importantly, I think it does it very well.

 Dead Girls is hilariously cheesy and gratuitously gruesome in the same breath and adds just the right amount of both to end up as one of the better belated genre entries.
 Recommended to fans of rare-ish slasher movies that enjoy gore and decent killer disguises.